laharrari/Lumpia-World/README.md

     - When viewed in mobile or in a smaller window the navigation bar will turn into a "burger" which is animated and can be clicked to display all the buttons that are in the nav bar conveniently.

+    - Media page includes embedded videos featuring Lumpia World.

-    - There is a contact page, with fields for Name, Subject, Email, and Message.
+    - There is a contact page with fields for Name, Subject, Email, and Message.
 For the sake of the assessment it is not functional.

-    It could be made functional with some research.
+    - Embedded a Google Maps featuring the store front of Lumpia World on the contact page with the address.

     - Animated menu button which opens a pdf containing menu items in a new tab.

+    - Included footer at the bottom of the page that includes social media and contact info.

+    - Animated social media buttons for Facebook, Twitter, and Instagram in the footer.

 For the sake of the assessment I chose not to host on a custom domain.
 However, if I were too: